2017-2018 GRANT HIGHLIGHTS

 In 2017, the Blank Family Foundation continued its long-standing tradition of supporting community initiatives that strengthen the fabric of our society and help to rebuild lives and families.

-Below are just a few examples of some of the services provided in 2016-2017 by the Greater Miami Jewish Federation with the help of the Annual Campaign and the Blank Family Foundation:
+Below are just a few examples of some of the services provided by the Greater Miami Jewish Federation, our largest grantee, with the help of the Annual Campaign and the Blank Family Foundation, as well as examples of services provided by other grantees.

 - More than 165,000 kosher meals were provided to seniors through Jewish Community Services’ home delivery and congregate meal programs.